vuittont60/shardeum-docs/docs/smartContracts/EIP-2930/solidityInterfaces.md

 :::tip Automated Access List

-Liberty 2.1 has automated the accessList for Shardeum nodes, so you no longer need to specify it.
+Sphinx 1.X and Liberty 2.X have automated the accessList for Shardeum RPC nodes to route shards.

+Therefore, you no longer need to specify the accessList for these networks with automated accessList generation.

-This document is meant for educational purposes and for situations where the automated accessList fails.
+This document is useful for:

+-educational purposes
+-situations where the automated accessList fails and you need to specifiy the accessList directly

 :::